emmetio/sublime-text-plugin/README.md

 ### Disable abbreviation capturing

-To disable automatic abbreviation capturing, go to _Preferences > Package Settings > Emmet2 > Settings_ menu item and set `auto_mark` option to `false`.
+To disable automatic abbreviation capturing, go to _Preferences > Package Settings > Emmet > Settings_ menu item and set `auto_mark` option to `false`.
 With abbreviation capturing disabled, you have several options to expand abbreviations manually:

 * You can type abbreviation (or pur caret behind existing abbreviation) and run `Emmet: Expand Abbreviation` action from command palette.
 It is recommended to set [keyboard shortcut](https://www.sublimetext.com/docs/3/key_bindings.html) for this action: